solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 To initiate the termination of the contract, a ClosureRequest must be created by the initiating party.
 This ClosureRequest represents the processing of the termination.
 A ClosureRequest has a lifecycle and will traverse through multiple states.
 A ClosureRequest starts in state `PENDING` directly after initialization.
-After the ClosureRequest has been approved it will transition to state `APPROVED` (this happens automatically for ClosureRequests of type `CUSTOMER_WISH`).
-After a ClosureRequest has been processed it will end in it's final state: `COMPLETED`.
+After the ClosureRequest has been approved it will transition to state `APPROVED` (this happens automatically for ClosureRequests of type `CUSTOMER_WISH`) setting the Entity's state to `LEGALLY_CLOSED`.
+After a ClosureRequest has been processed it will end in it's final state: `COMPLETED` which will set the Entity's state to `CLOSED`.
 After a ClosureRequest has been completed, the contractual realtionship between Solaris Digital Assets and the customer has ended.
 Solaris Digital Assets will then stop to offer it's services to this customer.
 I.e. the customer's Accounts can not be used anymore.
 The creation of a ClosureRequest can fail, e.g. when there already is an existing ClosureRequest for this customer.
 In this case the ClosureRequest's state will be `FAILED`.